ml4ai/automates/documentation/reports/m3_report_prototype_system/for2py.md

 **4. Arrays**

-FORTRAN arrays differ from Python lists in a number of ways.
-By default, FORTRAN arrays are 1-based, i.e., the first element is at index 1, while Python lists are 0-based.
-FORTRAN arrays can be declared to have lower bounds different from the default value of 1; this is not true of Python lists.
-FORTRAN arrays can be multi-dimensional, while Python lists are one-dimensional.
-Finally, FORTRAN arrays support operations, such as array constructors, various sub-array manipulations, array-to-array assignments, etc., that do not have ready analogs in Python.
-We have implemented a library that implements Python objects that support FORTRAN-like array operations.
-Based on this library, we are currently able to translate a wide range of FORTRAN array constructs into the `for2py` IR.
-In particular, we can handle the following FORTRAN array
+Fortran arrays differ from Python lists in a number of ways.
+By default, Fortran arrays are 1-based, i.e., the first element is at index 1, while Python lists are 0-based.
+Fortran arrays can be declared to have lower bounds different from the default value of 1; this is not true of Python lists.
+Fortran arrays can be multi-dimensional, while Python lists are one-dimensional.
+Finally, Fortran arrays support operations, such as array constructors, various sub-array manipulations, array-to-array assignments, etc., that do not have ready analogs in Python.
+We have implemented a library that implements Python objects that support Fortran-like array operations.
+Based on this library, we are currently able to translate a wide range of Fortran array constructs into the `for2py` IR.
+In particular, we can handle the following Fortran array
 features: single- and multidimensional arrays; implicit and explicit array bounds; and read and write accesses to arrays.

-We are currently working on implementing the translation of FORTRAN arrays from `for2py` IR into the GrFN specification language.
+We are currently working on implementing the translation of Fortran arrays from `for2py` IR into the GrFN specification language.